davidanitoiu/ninja-clan-manager/README.md

     -> **consider exporting to own library**
 [v] Update Ninja type to separate attributes from other information [ ] Show Ninja attributes in the Ninjas tab

+## AI

+I wanted to use AI and have it figure out how to best utilize the ninja skills, by reading books & watching movies.

+Thing is... maybe, just MAYBE, it's not a good idea to use machine learning to have AI figure out how to kill humans & get away with it.

+Maybe we'll still use it for generating the narrative text.
+Not sure how to mix it in.

 ## UI Progression